beckym223/manual_work/E6_long_edited.md

 What was agriculture's contribution to the
 Industrial Revolution?
 The Industrial Revolu- tion is generally considered to have started
-3 England was the exception; it had a significant increase in urbanization during the eighteenth century.
-Bairoch (1988 p.
-215) estimates that the percentage of the population that was urban in 1700 was 13-16, in 1750, 17-19, and in 1800, 22-24.
-For Europe, excluding England, there was no increase in urbanization as a percentage of the total popu- lation in the eighteenth century.
-England was also an imn- portant exception because it had a significant growth rate of population in the last half of the eighteenth century of 0.82 percent annually compared to 0.5 percent for Europe (ex- cluding Russia).

 ### ---Economics-2000-0-06.txt---